When you have debt holding you back, it can be a drain on your personal finances. That’s especially true when you have high-interest credit card debt.

 As a borrower considering a secured installment loan, weigh the risks carefully before moving forward.
 For example, let’s say that you use your home as collateral for an installment loan.
 If you aren’t able to keep up with the payments, you could lose your home.
 With that, it’s critical to make sure you can afford the payment before considering a debt consolidation loan that involves collateral.

 A balance transfer won’t require collateral.
-But you could be stuck with higher interest rates.
+But you could be stuck with higher interest rates down the road.

 When considering a debt consolidation loan or credit card refinancing option, it’s important to know that either option will come at a cost.
 But the breakdown of those costs varies.

 When pursuing credit card refinancing through a balance transfer, there are a few fees to expect.
-These include:
+These credit card fees include:

 When pursuing an installment loan for debt consolidation purposes, there are other fees to consider.
 These include: